lugosieben/utools/README.md

 **Caution**: Disabling fogs, especially darkness, blindness, lava and water fogs could be considered cheating or an unfair advantage by some players or server administrators.

+## Auto-Attack

+Automatically clicks the attack button when your hit cooldown has finished.

+#### Usage

+Press the `Toogle Autoattack` keybinding to toggle on/off.

 # Translations

 `en_en` English: [@lugosieben](https://github.com/lugosieben) (Must be updated with any new feature!)